 Our Context

 In 1995, Ghana introduced free basic education to expand children’s access to schooling and support equal learning opportunities for girls and boys.
 Basic education in Ghana includes Kindergarten, Primary, and Junior High School, and serves children between the ages of 4 and 15.
+This policy marked important progress.
+However, many challenges remain.

 Across schools, we continue to see: